WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 [tip] Sometimes okay: Write accessible, inclusive documentation. [/tip] [tip] Recommended: Write documentation that is accessible and inclusive of all readers. [/tip]

-## Commas with numbers
+## Commas and numbers

 Use a comma to separate the year when writing a complete date.
+Don't insert a comma between the month and year when a specific date isn't mentioned.

 **Examples**

+[warning] Not Recommended: This article was updated in September, 2020 by the author. [/warning]
+[tip] Recommended: This article was updated in September 2020 by the author.  [/tip]

 [warning] Not Recommended: This article was updated on September 13 2020 by the author. [/warning]
 [tip] Recommended: This article was updated on September 13, 2020, by the author.  [/tip]

-For more information about using commas with numbers, refer "Numbers".
+For more information about punctuating numbers, refer "Numbers".

 ## Additional resources